Family Justice Courts

 The Family Justice Courts (FJC) is a grouping of courts in the judicial system of Singapore that comprises the Youth Courts, Family Courts and High Court (Family Division).
 The Youth Courts hear cases related to children and young persons, the Family Courts hear all family proceedings except cases that fall under the Youth Courts, and the Family Division of the High Court primarily hears appeals against the decisions of the Family Courts and the Youth Courts.

+The FJC applies the principles of Therapeutic Justice, an approach focused on interest-based problem-solving for families, rather than fault-finding between parties.
+The FJC aims to make justice accessible to families and youth through effective counselling, mediation, and adjudication, with a commitment to delivering justice that protects, empowers, and restores.

 History

-In 2013, the Committee for Family Justice was formed to review how Singapore’s family justice system may be reformed to address the needs of youth and families in distress.
+In 2013, the Committee for Family Justice was formed to review how Singapore's family justice system may be reformed to address the needs of youth and families in distress.
 It recommended setting up the Family Justice Court.

 The Family Justice Courts of Singapore are established pursuant to the Family Justice Act which was passed by the Singapore Parliament on 4 August 2014.

 Legislation

 The FJC deals with cases involving the following legislations: